CSCI-5619-Fall-2020/Assignment-4/README.md

 ## Acknowledgments

-This assignment was based upon content from the [3D User Interfaces Fall 2020](https://github.blairmacintyre.me/3dui-class-f20) course by Blair MacIntyre.
+This assignment was partially based upon content from the [3D User Interfaces Fall 2020](https://github.blairmacintyre.me/3dui-class-f20) course by Blair MacIntyre and was inspired by the [Making Beat Saber in 10 Minutes](https://www.youtube.com/watch?v=gh4k0Q1Pl7E) video on YouTube.

-The example music was "Hyperspace - Lightyears Away" from the [Star Control 2 Music Remix Project](http://www.medievalfuture.com/precursors/music.php).
+The included example music is "Hyperspace - Lightyears Away" from the [Star Control 2 Music Remix Project](http://www.medievalfuture.com/precursors/music.php).